powsybl/powsybl-core/docs/grid_features/network_modifications.md

 or a new implementation of the `NamingStrategy` interface.

 #### Default naming strategy
+Default naming strategy used if no other naming strategy is specified.
 The `DefaultNamingStrategy` implements a simple naming convention following the pattern: base name + separator + element type + optional index.

-For example, a voltage level might be named "SUBSTATION_VL" while a second voltage level would be "SUBSTATION_VL_2", and a feeder bay could be named "LINE_BAY_1".
 The default implementation uses underscores as separators and appends element types and indices when necessary to ensure unique naming.

 #### Custom strategies
 Other Naming strategies can be implemented based on the `NamingStrategy` interface.